 They turn an otherwise ordinary urban street into something more alive and positive.
-Especially now, during lockdown.
+Especially now, after the pandemic.

 So I was very upset a few years ago when the council cut one of them in half.

-When the tree surgeons had finished their job, all they’d left standing was the 20ft high trunk, from my window I could see a big hole running through the centre of it.
+When the tree surgeons had finished their job of cutting off all the branches, all they’d left standing was the 20ft high trunk, from my window I could see a big hole running through the centre of it.

 I thought they’d killed it.